We focus our Service to Communities in four areas:

-The Sunrise Rotary Club helped start the Interact Club of West Wichita in 2002.
-Interact is a platform for teaching ethics and service to students at west Wichita high schools.
-Currently, members of the club represent Bishop Carroll, Goddard Eisenhower and Andale High School.
-Bi-annually, the Sunrise Rotary Club helps sponsors a group of Interact students on a service trip to Panama which our club co-sponsors.
-The students stay with Panamanian Rotarians perform to work on projects for schools in the mountain villages.
+Our club encourages high school student leaders by co-sponsoring the Interact Club of West Wichita, founded in 2002.
+Interact is a platform for teaching ethics and service to students at west Sedgwick County high schools.
+Currently, members of the club are students from Bishop Carroll, Eisenhower (Goddard) and Andale high schools.
+Semi-annually, the West Wichita Interact students take a service trip to Panama which our club co-sponsors.
+The students stay with Panamanian Rotarians to work on projects for schools in the mountain villages.

 High School Senior Scholarship

 The Sunrise Rotary Club annually awards two scholarships to high school seniors who have exhibited strong leadership abilities and want to continue their education either at a vocational technical school or college.
-Qualifications for the scholarship include a proven involvement in school, church and community activities, a 250-word essay on what the Rotary Four-Way Test: Is it the truth?
+Qualifications for the scholarship are proven involvement in school, church and community activities, and a 250-word essay on the meaning of the Rotary Four-Way Test: Is it the truth?
 Is it fair to all concerned?
 Will it build goodwill and better friendships?
 Will it be beneficial to all concerned?